gofractally/psibase/doc/events.md

 <br>

-The definition of `HolderEvents` indicates that the head event ID (most recently emitted event related to a Token Holder) is stored in the `lastHistoryEvent` field of the `TokenHolderRecord` record, and the field stored in the event that specifies the ID of the previous event is named, `prevEvent`.
+The definition of `UserEvents` indicates that the head event ID (most recently emitted event related to a Token Holder) is stored in the `lastHistoryEvent` field of the `TokenHolderRecord` record, and the field stored in the event that specifies the ID of the previous event is named, `prevEvent`.

 Notice that when the transferred event gets emitted by the Token service, the ID of the previous transferred event is included (via the `prevEvent` field) in the new event, and the event ID of the new event is saved to state (in the `lastHistoryEvent` field of the sender's `TokenHolderRecord`):